lihanlian/basic-and-fast-neural-style-transfer/README.md

 ## Overview

-This repository is on using two different approaches for doing **neural style (nst) transfer**.
+This repository is on using two different approaches for doing **neural style transfer (nst)**.
 Code is implemented and tested in **Ubuntu** system with **Python 3.10**. [iCartoonFace Dataset](https://github.com/luxiangju-PersonAI/iCartoonFace) is used for fast NST.
 More implementation detail can be found at this [blog post](https://lihanlian.github.io/posts/blog4).

 **Content image**